hahh710/TFTP/README.md

 =========================================================================
 Running the Program
 Step 1: Start the Sever
 Step 2: Start the Error Simulator
 Step 3: Start the Client

-The client prompts the user for for the whether it is a RRQ or WRQ then ask the client for the mode of Operation(Verbose or Normal).
+The client prompts the user for whether it is a RRQ or WRQ then asks the client for the mode of Operation(Verbose then for using the ErrorSimulator).
 The client initiate the communication with the server through handshaking and then commerce connection with the Server.

+Once the file transfer is done, the ErrorSimulator and the client will ask the user for further operations.

 The Error Simulator: acts as a middle man between the client and the server.
    For RRQ: Pass on the packet from the client to the server and then waits for acknowledgement